 Modules

-MD Engine has a good number of optional modules that only get compiled if they are used.
+MD Engine has a number of optional modules that only get compiled into your ROM if your project uses them.
+This keeps unused features from consuming ROM space or RAM.

 📄️ Arrays